sfladager/FE-test/README.md

 - Address: 0x0091626e15caFd0F6Bc96dE7F12CEe444c0a212d
 - Abi: Check the github repo.
 You can import the abi with the following import cmd: 'import YNETH_ABI from '@/{insert location}/ynETH.abi'
 - deposit function name: depositETH
 - You do no have to use ynETH.
-You may also use any other token you want on any chain you wish that you can satisfy the requiremnts of this test with.
+You may also use any other token you want on any chain you wish that satisfy the requiremnts of this test.

 ### Requirements